BA (Hons) Visual Culture

 Year 1 has been designed to introduce students to key methods and concepts in the study of Visual Culture.

-- Introduction to Key Concepts in Art & Design – a programme of lectures and seminars shared with studio based students that introduce the most pressing issues in art and design today as well as key theories and concepts used to understand them.
+- Introduction to Key Concepts in Art & Design – a programme of lectures and seminars shared with studio based students that introduce the most pressing issues in art, design, architecture and gender studies today as well as key theories and concepts used to understand them.

 - Professional Practice: Mediation – an overview of the economies, sites of display, production and dissemination of contemporary visual culture.